Branch Rickey: Field manager (1919–1925)

 On the big league squad, future Hall of Famer Jim Bottomley took over at first base in just his second season, batting .371 with 194 hits.

 Twenty-year-old Ohio Wesleyan graduate Howard Freigau started 81 games at shortstop, and outfielders Ray Blades and Heinie Mueller became key contributors.

-The rosters of Rickey's farm teams in 1923 included another future Hall of Famer, Chick Hafey, as well as future 1920s Cardinal standouts Les Bell, Taylor Douthit, Fred Frankhouse and Wattie Holm.
+The rosters of Rickey's farm teams in 1923 included another future Hall of Famer, Chick Hafey, as well as future 1920s Cardinal standouts Les Bell, Taylor Douthit, Fred Frankhouse, and Wattie Holm.

-Along with improving player development Rickey improved the Cardinals' appearance on the field.
+Along with improving player development, Rickey improved the Cardinals' appearance on the field.

 The team's distinctive logo of two brilliant red cardinals perched on a baseball bat first appeared in the 1922 season.

 Rickey had noticed a similar arrangement on a sign at a Presbyterian church in Ferguson, Missouri, he was speaking at.

 It had been designed by Allie May Schmidt, whose father was a graphic designer.

-St. Louis jerseys bore the perched redbirds over the name "Cardinals", with the letter "C" of the word hooked over the bat, and still do in 2025.
+St. Louis jerseys bear the perched redbirds over the name "Cardinals", with the letter "C" of the word hooked over the bat.

-In 1923, Rickey also experimented with placing uniform numbers on jersey sleeves to help fans identify players.
-The practice was abandoned after only one season, and it would take another decade for big league teams to put larger numbers on the backs of uniform shirts.
+In 1923, Rickey experimented with placing uniform numbers on jersey sleeves to help fans identify players.

+The practice was abandoned after only one season, and it was another decade until big-league teams put larger numbers on the backs of uniform shirts.

 Business/general manager (1925–1942)

-When the Cardinals' 1925 season started 13-25, Breadon fired Rickey as manager of the last place club on May 30, already 13 games out of the lead.
+When the Cardinals' 1925 season started 13-25, Breadon fired Rickey as manager of the last-place club on May 30, already 13 games out of the lead.
 Rogers Hornsby took over as player–manager.

 The 43 year-old Rickey had already been a player, manager, executive, and minority owner in the Major Leagues; still, there was little indication true greatness in the sport still lay ahead.